 Removing Basement Odors

-Deodorizers and air fresheners make it smell better, but the effect is a temporary mask.
-It is far more important in the long run to get the odor under control and fix the problem cause before it worsens.
+If you have tried to make it smell better by using deodorizers and air fresheners, then you know the effect is only a temporary fix.
+It is far more important in the long run to get the odor under control and fix the problem before it worsens.

-There are 2 easy steps to take when it comes to basement odors:
+There are a few easy steps to take when it comes to basement odors:

 - Remove or repair the problem that is causing the smell.

-Luckily, there are some common things that cause odor to develop, and they are easily fixed.
-Find the solution to your odor problem by following the tips below.
+Luckily, there are some common things that cause odors to develop, and they can be easily fixed.

 Basements are one of the most common odor producers in the home, right behind the refrigerator and the cat box.
 There are several things that can cause basement odors.
-These are the most common causes of smelly basements and what you need to do to fix it:
+Below are the most common causes of smelly basements and what you can do to fix the issue.

-The Fix: Give the basement a good overall cleaning.
-Start at the ceiling, clean down the walls and behind every item.
-Use bleach, borax or vinegar to clean and control odor.
+Start at the ceiling, clean down the walls and behind everything.
 Clear out old junk stored in the basement.
-Remove things that absorb moisture or can put off bad smells such as clothing or carpet and things packed in cardboard boxes.
+Remove things that absorb moisture or can put off bad smells such as old papers, magazines, books, clothing, furniture, carpet and things packed in cardboard boxes.

 If you were storing upholstered furniture, seat cushions, etc. some of these items may be too stinky to save, some may be saved by vacuuming and spot cleaning them.